Covalent organic framework: Methane storage

 Omar M. Yaghi and William A. Goddard III also reported COFs as exceptional methane storage materials.
-The best COF in terms of total volume of CH_{4} per unit volume COF adsorbent is COF-1, which can store 195 v/v at 298 K and 30 bar, exceeding the U.S. Department of Energy target for CH_{4} storage of 180 v/v at 298 K and 35 bar.
+The best COF in terms of total volume of CH_{4} per unit volume of COF adsorbent is COF-1, which can store 195 v/v at 298 K and 30 bar, exceeding the U.S. Department of Energy target for CH_{4} storage of 180 v/v at 298 K and 35 bar.
 The best COFs on a delivery amount basis (volume adsorbed from 5 to 100 bar) are COF-102 and COF-103 with values of 230 and 234 v(STP: 298 K, 1.01 bar)/v, respectively, making these promising materials for practical methane storage.
-More recently, new COFs with better delivery amount have been designed in the lab of William A. Goddard III, and they have been shown to be stable and overcome the DOE target in delivery basis.
+More recently, new COFs with better delivery amounts have been designed in the lab of William A. Goddard III, and they have been shown to be stable and overcome the DOE target on a delivery basis.
 COF-103-Eth-trans and COF-102-Ant, are found to exceed the DOE target of 180 v(STP)/v at 35 bar for methane storage.
-They reported that using thin vinyl bridging groups aids performance by minimizing the interaction methane-COF at low pressure.
+They reported that using thin vinyl bridging groups aids performance by minimizing the interaction of methane-COF at low pressure.